ankit-rathi/AR-Talks/CPC/7_Their_Project.md

-> “This is how I understand your architecture might be working — please correct me if I’m wrong.”

-That signals:

-* You did homework
-* You think structurally
-* You’re not pretending to know
-* You invite collaboration

-Let’s build a **credible mental model** of how they might be using:

-* **One Bank Data Quality (OBDQ)**
-* **SageMaker Unified Studio (SMUS)**
+You’ve described **OBDQ Engine** clearly.
+Let’s build a realistic layered ecosystem model assuming it runs on:

 * **AWS Glue Data Quality**
+* **SageMaker Unified Studio**
+* And visualization via **Amazon QuickSight**

+I’ll map this logically.

 ---

-# 🧠 Likely Architecture Pattern (High-Probability Design)

-Here’s a realistic way they may be integrating it:
+# 🧠 First: Interpret What OBDQ Is

+From your flow, OBDQ is:

+* A **governed orchestration framework**
+* With rule lifecycle management
+* Central rule repository
+* Central results repository
+* Action + remediation workflow

+This means:

+> OBDQ is NOT the execution engine.
+> It is the governance + orchestration wrapper around execution.

+That’s important.

 ---

-## 1️⃣ OBDQ as the Product Layer

-OBDQ is likely:

-* A centralized framework
-* A metadata-driven DQ platform
-* A governance wrapper around Glue DQ
-* Possibly with dashboards, rule repositories, SLAs, ownership tracking

-It probably:

-* Stores rule definitions
-* Tracks DQ scores
-* Maps datasets → owners → quality metrics
-* Provides executive visibility

-So OBDQ = orchestration + governance + visibility layer.
+# 🏗 Likely Architecture Layers

+Let’s structure this properly.

 ---

-## 2️⃣ AWS Glue Data Quality as the Execution Engine

-Glue DQ likely:

-* Executes rule sets on datasets
-* Uses DQDL (Data Quality Definition Language)
+# 1️⃣ Rule Lifecycle Layer (Governance Layer)

+### Owned by: OBDQ

+**Define → Validate → Insert**

+What likely happens:

+* Rules are authored in DQDL (Glue DQ language)
+* Validation step checks syntax & metadata compliance
-* Produces rule evaluation results
+* Insert stores rule metadata in:
-* Detects anomalies or threshold breaches

-It probably runs:

-* During ingestion (shift-left model)
-* Or as scheduled validations on curated layers

-Glue DQ = rule execution engine.
+  * Central rule repository (likely S3 + metadata DB / Snowflake)

+OBDQ here acts as:

+* Rule registry
+* Ownership tracker
+* Version controller
+* Governance enforcer

+Glue DQ does not manage lifecycle like this.
+So OBDQ must be wrapping it.

 ---

+# 2️⃣ Execution Layer

+Your steps:

+Read → Attach → Execute → Retrieve → Transform → Write

+Here’s how I suspect it works:

+### 🔹 Glue Data Quality

+* Executes DQ rules against datasets
+* Runs during ingestion or scheduled batch
+* Produces:

+  * Rule pass/fail
+  * Metrics
+  * Row-level failure records (if configured)

+### 🔹 OBDQ Package

+Likely does:

+* Read rule definitions from central repo
+* Attach rule sets to target dataset
+* Trigger Glue DQ job
+* Retrieve execution results
+* Transform into standardized format
+* Write to central results repository

+So Glue executes.
+OBDQ standardizes + orchestrates.

+---

+# 3️⃣ Analytics & Intelligence Layer

+This is where SMUS likely comes in.

-## 3️⃣ SageMaker Unified Studio (SMUS) as the Unified Analytics Environment
+### SageMaker Unified Studio (SMUS) likely used for:

-SMUS may be used for:

-* Centralized development
-* Experimentation with anomaly detection
+* Advanced anomaly detection
-* Advanced profiling
 * ML-based quality scoring
+* Trend analysis
-* Possibly integrating DQ metrics into analytics workflows
+* Predictive DQ degradation

-It could:
+* Profiling beyond static thresholds

-* Pull Glue DQ outputs
+Glue DQ is rule-based.
-* Build predictive quality models
-* Analyze quality trends

-SMUS = analytics & intelligence layer.
+SMUS can enable:

+* Pattern learning
+* Historical drift detection
+* Correlation with business KPIs

+This becomes the “intelligence” layer.

 ---

-# 🧩 So The Flow Might Look Like:

-Data ingestion →
-Glue DQ rule execution →
-Results stored (likely in S3 / warehouse) →
-OBDQ aggregates & tracks SLAs →
-SMUS analyzes trends / advanced insights →
-Dashboards for visibility

-That’s a logical layered architecture.
+# 4️⃣ Action Layer

+### Visualization → QuickSight

+* Pulls from central results repo
+* Displays:

+  * DQ score trends
+  * Domain-level SLAs
+  * Producer performance
+  * Rule violation categories

+### Log / Remediate

+Likely:

+* Integration with ticketing system (Jira / ServiceNow)
+* Failed record extracts written to:

+  * S3 remediation bucket
+  * Or quarantine layer

+Possibly:

+* Ownership mapped via metadata registry

 ---

+# 🧩 Overall Ecosystem Flow (Probable)

+1. Domain team defines DQ rules
+2. OBDQ validates + registers rule metadata
+3. During ingestion / batch:

+   * OBDQ fetches rules
+   * Triggers Glue DQ execution
+4. Glue evaluates rules
+5. Results stored centrally
+6. OBDQ standardizes output
+7. QuickSight dashboards visualize health
+8. SMUS analyzes historical trends
+9. Failures logged for remediation

+That’s a mature DQ operating model.

+---

+# 🔥 What This Tells You Strategically

+This is not just DQ.

+This is:

+* Data product governance
+* Producer accountability
+* SLA transparency
+* Enterprise-wide quality standardization

+If built well, OBDQ is a control plane for data trust.

+---

-# 🎯 How You Present This in Conversation
+# 🎯 Now — How You Use This Understanding in Conversation

-Say something like:
+You say:

-> “My understanding is that OBDQ likely acts as the governance and orchestration layer, while Glue Data Quality executes the rule sets on datasets, and SMUS possibly provides advanced analytics or ML-based quality insights.
-So effectively OBDQ wraps Glue DQ with ownership, SLA tracking, and visibility.
+> “My understanding is that OBDQ acts as a governance and orchestration layer around Glue DQ, managing rule lifecycle, ownership, and standardizing execution results, while Glue executes rule logic and SMUS potentially adds advanced analytics or anomaly detection.
+So effectively OBDQ becomes the control plane for enterprise data quality.
 Is that directionally correct?”

 Pause.

-Let them refine it.

-Now you’re in a technical conversation — not an interview.
+Now you’re in architecture-level conversation.

 ---

-# 🔥 Then Follow With Probing Questions
+# 🧠 High-Quality Probing Questions

-Based on that model, ask:

-### Architecture Depth

-* Are DQ rules defined centrally in OBDQ and pushed to Glue, or are they owned by domain teams?
-* Is rule definition metadata-driven?

-### Operating Model

-* Are producers accountable for DQ SLAs?
-* How do consumers see quality scores before consuming data?

-### Intelligence Layer

-* Are you exploring ML-driven anomaly detection beyond threshold rules?
-* How do you manage false positives?

-### Governance Evolution

-* How do you prevent OBDQ from becoming a bottleneck?
-* Is adoption mandatory or incentive-driven?
+Now that you understand likely flow, ask nuanced things:

 ---

-# 💎 One Very Strong Nuanced Question

-> “How do you differentiate between data quality failures caused by upstream system defects versus downstream transformation logic?”

-That shows real-world battle experience.
+### 1️⃣ Operating Model Question

+* Are rule definitions owned by producers, or centrally governed and distributed?

 ---

-# 🧠 Why This Strategy Works
+### 2️⃣ Shift-Left Strategy

+* Are DQ checks embedded in CI/CD pipelines or only post-ingestion?

+---

+### 3️⃣ Intelligence Depth

+* Are you leveraging SMUS for ML-based anomaly detection beyond static thresholds?

+---

+### 4️⃣ Enterprise Control

+* How do you prevent OBDQ from becoming a bottleneck while maintaining standardization?

+---

+### 5️⃣ Remediation Loop

+* How do you ensure remediation feedback improves upstream system behavior rather than repeatedly fixing symptoms?

+That last one is elite-level.

+---

+# 💎 What This Positioning Signals About You

 You:

-* Demonstrate architectural reasoning
-* Show humility
-* Show curiosity
-* Invite correction
-* Elevate discussion

-You don’t look like a candidate trying to impress.
-You look like a peer trying to understand.
+* Think in layers
+* Understand governance vs execution separation
+* See ecosystem, not tools
+* Care about operating model
+* Think in compounding quality

+You’ll come across as peer-level, not candidate-level.

 ---